Lodging a Business Interruption claim

-Since mid-2021, the Insurance Council of Australia (ICA) has been conducting a series of court ‘test cases’ to clarify the circumstances that would trigger a claim to be paid under BI cover due to COVID-19.
-For some of our customers, this has meant there’s been a delay in reviewing and determining claims.
-We understand this may cause concern, so we’ll try to keep you informed of the ongoing situation.
+On 14 October 2022, the Insurance Council of Australia (ICA) concluded its series of court ‘test cases’ to clarify the circumstances that would trigger a claim to be paid under BI cover due to COVID-19.
+In summary:

 The first BI test case took place in June 2021.
 The NSW Court of Appeal found insurers couldn’t rely on pandemic exclusions contained in BI coverage that reference the repealed Quarantine Act 1908 (Cth).